-Credo Care provides monthly training sessions delivered by our own staff and external professionals.
+Credo Care provides training sessions delivered by our own staff and external professionals.
 These cover a broad range of subjects such as sign language, care of children with high medical needs and autism-specific training.
 Many of the sessions are an essential requirement of Fostering services: national minimum standards.
 We listen to our foster carer's views and arrange training sessions which they request, sometimes on an individual basis.

 Find out more on our Learning and Development page.